OpenConext/OpenConext-profile/README.md

 version: https://profile-dev.vm.openconext.org and the OpenConext-deploy pre-installed version available at: https://profile.vm.openconext.org.

+In order for the profile VM to be able to access the OpenConext-deploy VM, you need to modify the hosts file of the profile VM and point the EngineBlock and aggregator (AA) hostnames to the loadbalancer VM:

+    192.168.66.98 engine-api.vm.openconext.org aa.vm.openconext.org

 ### Configure Profile as SP in service registry

  1. Visit https://serviceregistry.vm.openconext.org/